FREE No-Obligation Quotes

 The most common concern is cost.
 Resin driveways are more expensive per square metre than tarmac or gravel, though they are often comparable to or cheaper than high-quality block paving when long-term maintenance is factored in.

-• Higher upfront cost than tarmac or gravel (typically GBP50-80 per m2)
+• Higher upfront cost than tarmac or gravel (installed projects commonly start from around £65 per m2+)

-• Installation is weather-dependent — resin cannot be laid in rain or very cold conditions
+• Installation is weather-dependent — resin cannot be laid in rain or below 5 degrees Celsius

 • Quality varies significantly between installers — poor installation leads to early failure